 One of the main applications of Chyawanprash is as a tonic during winter.
 By boosting general immunity, it can be an effective aid for helping to ward off colds or other types of sickness.

 Chyawanprash also contains a number of ingredients which are antibacterial, antiviral, antifungal and antiparasitic in nature.
 Ginger, for example, helps to kill pathogenic bacteria, while long pepper is believed to be effective against parasites and other infectious agents.

 In addition, sesame oil and honey are known to have soothing effects on sore throats while cardamom, ginger and amla are powerful ingredients that help to reduce inflammation.

-Chyawanprash can also be great for providing aesthetic benefit by improving your hair and skin.
-The high antioxidant capacity can help to ward off acne and blemishes.
+Chyawanprash can also be great for providing aesthetic benefit.
+By stimulating tissue rejuvenation, Chyawanprash can improve the appearance of your skin, hair and nails.
+The high antioxidant capacity can also help to ward off acne and blemishes.

 Reviewed by Dr. Jayant Lokhande, MD (Botanical Drugs), MBA (Biotechnology)